Two-Loop Anomalous Dimensions in the LEFT: Dimension-Six Four-Fermion Operators in NDR: Conclusions

 \acknowledgments

+We thank Luca Naterop and Peter Stoffer, as well as Lukas Born and Anders Eller Thomsen, for cross-checks helpful in fixing bugs affecting some of the results in the first version of this paper.
 The work of J.A. is supported by the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No.~101145975-EFT-NLO.
 P.M. acknowledges funding from the Spanish MCIN/AEI/10.13039/501100011033: grant PRE2022-103999 funded by MCIN/AEI/10.13039/501100011033 and by "ESF Investing in your future", grant CEX2019-000918-M through the “Unit of Excellence Mar\'ia de Maeztu 2020-2023” award to the Institute of Cosmos Sciences.
 M.P acknowledges funding by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme under grant agreement 833280 (FLAY), and by the Swiss National Science Foundation (SNF) under contract 200020-204428.
 J.V. acknowledges funding from grant 2021-SGR-249 (Generalitat de Catalunya), and from the Spanish MCIN/AEI/10.13039/501100011033 through the following grants: grant CNS2022-135262 funded by the “European Union NextGenerationEU/PRTR”, grant CEX2019-000918-M through the “Unit of Excellence Mar\'ia de Maeztu 2020-2023” award to the Institute of Cosmos Sciences, and grant PID2022-136224NB-C21.